riboseinc/jekyll-theme-open-project/README.md

 ---
 title: Blog
 description: >-
-  Get the latest announcements and technical how-to’s about our software and projects.
+  Get the latest announcements and technical how-to's about our software and projects.
 layout: blog-index
 hero_include: index-page-hero.html